reduxjs/redux/docs/basics/Reducers.md

 export default todoApp
 ```

-Note that this is completely equivalent to:
+Note that this is equivalent to:

 ```js
 export default function todoApp(state = {}, action) {